 Despite these dangers, Grueso and other PCN members pressed on, driven by a broad sustainability plan for the entire Pacific region that reflects a vision of development grounded in Afro-Colombian and indigenous cultural and environmental values.
 Grueso worked at the institutional level to protect Colombia’s national parks, particularly the parks located in the Pacific region, from drug fumigation and the threat of privatization.
 The Colombian government steadily cut back the park department’s staff and funding as it sought to hand over management of the park to private entities.
 Grueso was critical of this scheme, which was in direct violation of the park’s original management plan, an innovative partnership between park officials and community leaders.

 Grueso has been widely perceived as one of the most inspiring leaders at the forefront of Latin America’s “Black environmentalism” movement, one of the most exciting and important grassroots movements in recent times for championing human rights and the environment against the pressures of the global economy and military repression.

 Grueso and 120 organizations that constitute the PCN continued to pressure the Colombian government to take a stronger stand for sustainable development and against measures and militaristic organizations that exacerbate armed conflict.
-She has spoken out against U.S. and European aid and investment in Colombian operations linked to violence and human rights violations in meetings with U.S. Congress people and advocacy groups, at talks at colleges through the U.S. and Canada, and in meetings held by global trade institutions such as the World Trade Organization.
+She has spoken out against US and European aid and investment in Colombian operations linked to violence and human rights violations in meetings with US Congress members and advocacy groups, at talks at colleges through the US and Canada, and in meetings held by global trade institutions such as the World Trade Organization.